The Periodical Pickle

 The Ancient Egyptians used the onion as a fertility test for women.According to the Kahun Gynaecological Papyrus (the oldest known medical text in Egypt), an onion would be inserted into the woman’s vagina and if her breath smelled like onions the next day, it indicated she was fertile (we don’t recommend relying on this as a form of fertility test, or even trying it…)

 Even though here at Boone’s we love onions, we wouldn’t go so far to say they inspire love-making.
 But believe it or not, onions have been considered an aphrodisiac and virility-booster throughout history.
-And now science is backing that up.
-Various studies have shown that eating onions (or onion extract) enhances testosterone in male humans and rats.
-So bring some Boone's for your next date!
+And now science is backing that up!
+Various studies have shown that eating onions (or onion extract) enhances testosterone in male humans and rats.* So bring some Boone's on your next date, guys!

 After Rome conquered Greece, the onion became a staple in the Roman diet.
 The oldest surviving cookbook, originally titled De Re Coquinaria and attributed to the 1st century A.D.
 Roman gourmet, Marcus Gavius Apicius mentions onions over 100 times!
-It is fascinating to peruse (check it out here: https://www.gutenberg.org/cache/epub/29728/pg29728-images.html)
+It is fascinating to peruse.
+Check it out here:

-With the Renaissance and the new trade routes in the Age of Exploration, onion cultivation was spread around the world as Europeans planted onions everywhere they went.
+With the Renaissance and the new trade routes in the Age of Exploration, Europeans planted onions everywhere they went and onion cultivation was spread throughout the world.
 According to some records, onions were the first vegetable planted by the colonists who invaded North America.
-But onions weren’t new to the indigenous North Americans; many indigenous peoples had been foraging wild onions for centuries, perhaps millennia.
+While Europeans brought different varieties and cultivation techniques, onions weren’t a new food to the indigenous North Americans; many indigenous peoples had been foraging wild onions for centuries, perhaps millennia.
 Interestingly, the name “Chicago” has been traced to an Algonquin word shikaakwa (also seen spelled cigaga and che-cau-gou) meaning “skunk weed place” because so many wild onions grew in the area.

 Today, onions are grown and eaten around the world more than any other vegetable!
 It is one of the only truly global ingredients.
 So next time you slice up an onion, remember you are part of a long tradition and worldwide culinary practice.